You Are a Masterpiece.

 You once had a full head of thick, lush, attractive hair.
 For many women, thinning hair can be demoralizing, and even cause intense anxiety.
 As your hair thins your confidence seems to wane, sometimes to the point of overwhelming self-consciousness.
 You are not alone, and wanting a full head of hair does not mean you are vain or obsessed with your appearance—it is completely natural to want to look as healthy and attractive as possible.
 Fortunately, amazing options now exist to treat hair loss in women, procedures that were unthinkable only a few decades ago.
 Dr. James Harris was the lead consulting physician on the development of the ARTAS robotic transplant system and is a world-renowned expert on hair loss in women, so you are in good hands.
-Read the hair transplant reviews or schedule a free consultation with him now.
+Read the hair transplant reviews or schedule a consultation.

 Thinning hair and balding is a common and visible occurrence in men.
 However, it is much more common in women than most people are aware of.
-By age 60 approximately 50% of women experience female pattern hair loss.
+By age 60 approximately 50% of women experience at least some female pattern hair loss.
 Millions more women struggle with mild to moderate hair thinning due to hormonal changes of pregnancy and menopause, and other health conditions.

 The presentation or manifestation of hair loss is much different for women than it is for men.
 Hair loss in women is usually a gradual process, with the rate accelerating at menopause.
 It is also more easily affected by hormonal changes, medical conditions, and external factors.
 Stress may play a role in women experiencing hair loss, but this type of shedding is usually temporary and reversible.

 In short, women’s hair loss solutions and options include the following: